joelnyongesa/joelnyongesa/README.md

 # 👋 Hello, I am Joel Nyongesa

 I am a software developer with passion for full stack web development.
 I am currently working with Flask and React to create seamless and fully fledged web applications that solve real world problems.
-ALways eager to learn and contribute equally in team settings.
+Always eager to learn and contribute equally in team settings.

 ## 😆 Fun facts